CSC207-UofT/course-project-group-051/src/phase2/design_document.md

 the accessor methods within the scope of class `DataBaseAccess`.
 This pattern is integral to the code organization of the project, since it determines the flow of data from entities to user interface.

-## Progress Report
-Our team developed more civil and productive communication, while respecting the abilities and constraints of each individual member.
-Throughout phase 2, communication via discord video/voice calls during scheduled meeting times enabled a more even spread of the workload.
-The rest of this report describes remaining questions, issues, team work strategies that benefited our group, and a summary of each team members' contribution.

 ## Accessibility Report
 Defined in this section are how the features of the application abide by the _National Disability Authority's_ 7 Principles of Universal Design, a brief marketing proposal, and a brief examination of demographics.